JorjaKark/FSI-LABS-9/LOGBOOK11.md

 From the decoded outputs:

-Public exponent (e): 65537 (0x10001)
+- Public exponent (e): 65537 (0x10001)

-Modulus (n): displayed in both the certificate and private key outputs
+- Modulus (n): displayed in both the certificate and private key outputs

-Private exponent (d): shown under privateExponent
+- Private exponent (d): shown as privateExponent in the private key

-Prime factors (p and q): shown as prime1 and prime2
+- Prime factors (p and q): shown as prime1 and prime2

-CRT parameters: exponent1, exponent2, and coefficient used for optimized RSA operations
+These values confirm that the CA uses a correctly generated 4096-bit RSA key pair.

 ---

 ## Conclusions

-By the end of this task, we had successfully set up a fully functional root Certificate Authority.
+By the end of this task, we successfully set up a functional root Certificate Authority.
 We prepared the CA configuration, created the required directory structure, generated a protected 4096-bit RSA key, and issued a self-signed root CA certificate.
-Inspection of the certificate confirmed that it is self-signed, authorized as a CA, and correctly exposes all RSA parameters.
+Inspection confirmed that the certificate is self-signed, authorized as a CA, and correctly configured for subsequent certificate issuance.

 ---